pauldatta/meetGPT/README.md

 ## Changelog

+- **Version 1.0.0.7:**
+  - New Feature - Favorites, added a flow and UI
+  - UI changes, improved layout and design
+  - Added tabs for current session, history and favorites, Prompt search
 - **Version 1.0.0.6:**
   - Added an admin model driven app, still WIP but you can change rate limits
   - Added soft rate limits where